SCToolsfactory/SCJMapper-V2/ReadMe.txt

 Changelog:
 V 2.38 - BETA Build 73
-- add - ability to hide device tabs in Settings
+- add - ability to hide joystick device tabs in Settings
-- add - ability to color device tabs in Settings
+- add - ability to color joystick device tabs in Settings
 - update - defaultProfile.xml from SC PTU 3.2.1d as last resort built in one
 - NOTE: other new stuff is not complete so you're on your own here V 2.37 - BETA Build 72 - quick update for PTU 3.1